 2) Educational Tutorials: Joe’s first project is being piloted to demonstrate the content of SMS’s Drum learning Materials 1, also giving Joe a direction to develop and extend into fuller teaching tutorials, e.g. techniques, improvisation workshops, stylistic devices etc.

 See https://www.slatermusicschool.uk/drums-learning-materials1 Password ‘DONL1’.

 Note: Drum Learning Materials 1 is one of a series, internally written as part of a starter pack given to new students.
 See https://www.slatermusicschool.uk/sms-seperates.

-In summary, the need for training, development CPD, extension of study aids and overall investment in the teachers and product range / skill set cannot be overestimated and forms a major part of planning with budget allocation.
+In summary, the need for training, development CPD, the extension of study aids, and overall investment in the teachers plus product range/skill set cannot be overestimated and forms a major part of planning with budget allocation.